Becker (TV series): Terry Farrell's departure

 Terry Farrell was written out of Star Trek: Deep Space Nine (where she played Jadzia Dax) after her contract expired without renegotiation.
 Soon after, Farrell got the role of Reggie.
 According to Farrell, the original plan was for Reggie and Becker to have a relationship with romantic tension over the course of the show; the show's ending would be them going on their first date.
 However, the producers became worried that this would be compared to Sam and Diane's relationship on Cheers, so they backed away from it.

 At the end of season four, Nancy Travis was introduced for a short arc playing Chris, Becker's new neighbor.
 Chris was a cheerful and optimistic character, the opposite of Becker, and would serve as a rival for Reggie.
 The season ended with a cliffhanger as Reggie kissed Becker and then left.
 However, Farrell was dropped at the end of season four, which came as a shock to her.
 Creator and executive producer David Hackel and Farrell have both stated that it had nothing to do with Farrell supporting the cast in a lawsuit and walkout for a promised pay raise after season three.
 Hackel said that Chris and Becker's relationship would "shake things up a bit," which the network wanted, and that, instead of having Reggie do the usual thing and return to patch things up, she would just decide to leave.

 Syndication

-The show was offered in syndication between 2003 and 2004, after its network run on CBS ended.
-In the U.S., the show aired on WGN America until 2010.
+The show was offered in syndication between 2003 and 2004 after its network run on CBS ended.
+In the United States, the show aired on WGN America (now NewsNation) until 2010.
 ReelzChannel added the show in fall 2010.
-From January 2017 it is on Antenna TV.

-As of 2022 it airs on Pluto TV.
+As of 2025, Becker currently airs on Antenna TV weeknights at 10:00 & 10:30 p.m.
+EST and Sundays from 1:00-3:00 a.m.
+EST, Rewind TV weeknights at 6:00 & 6:30 p.m.
+EST and Sundays from 1:00-3:00 p.m.
+EST, and is currently streaming on Pluto TV.

 In Australia, Becker was originally broadcast on Network Ten.
-Reruns of the series have been aired weekdays on Foxtel's pay TV network 111 funny and Network Ten's digital channel 10 Peach.
+Reruns of the series have been aired weekdays on Foxtel's pay TV network 111 funny and Network Ten's digital channel 10 Peach Comedy.